clojurewerkz/cassaforte.docs/articles/cassandra_concepts.md

 __Keyspace__ is what's usually called database in relational databases, it holds column families, sets of key-value pairs. __Column family__ is somewhat close to the table concept from relational DBs.
-There're no relations between column families in Cassandra, even though it is possible to use foreign keys, _there will be no referencial integrity checks performed_.
+There are no relations between column families in Cassandra, even though it is possible to use foreign keys, _there will be no referencial integrity checks performed_.